rschwebel/aetherscale/README.md

   - VDE could also be relevant, but currently out of scope
 - layer-2 VPN with tinc
 - `libguestfs` for analyzing and changing images

+## Contribution

+If you want to contribute you can:

+- create some steampunk artwork for this project :)
+- think about what else could be interesting to implement (especially if it runs as a daemon it should be based on well-established Linux technology that runs without babysitting it all day long)
+- create a routine for simple setup of the root installation steps